 - Treats Cold and Cough:

 Thanks to the huge level of anti-inflammatory bromelain and vitamin C, pineapple can be a great remedy for treating nasty colds and coughing.
 Read more for a quick pineapple recipe for cough:

 - Helps Prevent Cancer:

 Pineapples contain loads of antioxidants that help to capture and fight against free radicals.
 This slows down the cell damage process, thus preventing some types of cancer.

 They are delicious, low in calories, and loaded with nutrients and antioxidants.
 They are also incredibly versatile and can be consumed in a variety of ways.

 To experience their health benefits, try incorporating pineapples into your diet.

 For Various Recipes

-If you have any more uses/ recipes of Pineapple, please do share in comments for our readers.
-They are easily available in shops and stores during winter months.
+If you have any more uses/ recipes for Pineapple, please do share in the comments for our readers.
+They are easily available in shops and stores during the winter months.